bio-phys/trimem/README.md

 **TriLmp** is a modified version of the **Trimem** python package for the Monte Carlo simulation of lipid membranes according to the Helfrich theory [^Helfrich1973].
 It allows for the direct use for MD simulations in connection with LAMMPS via the python interface of the latter.
 Hereby the calculation of the surface repulsion is dealt with by LAMMPS instead of Trimem.
+For details on how to use the package, please refer to the HowTo_TriLMP.md file.

 [^Helfrich1973]: Helfrich, W. (1973) Elastic properties of lipid bilayers:
   Theory and possible experiments.
 Zeitschrift für Naturforschung C,